-As you seek solar panels that have a long lifespan and will work well no matter the weather, Loom Solar is a company to keep in mind.
+As you seek solar panels that have a long lifespan and will work well no matter the weather, REC Solar is a company to keep in mind.

 Best for Backup Power: Windy Nation

 Windy Nation makes panels that are a bit smaller and less robust, so you may not wish to use them as your primary energy source.
-However, they work extremely well for backup power options, and are also great for powering your RV or your cabin with renewable energy.
+However, they work extremely well for backup power options and are also great for powering your cabin or RV with solar energy.

 We'll also note that, for their size, Windy Nation panels are quite efficient.
 And, they come backed by a 25-year warranty, which should instill some confidence as you buy.